tofredi/kafka-producer/README.md

 And go to [localhost:8080/kafka-producer/swagger-ui.html][local] in your browser to see the API swagger-ui

 #### Todos
-- Add docker compose file with a simple Kafka cluster for local
+- Add docker compose file with a simple Kafka cluster for local tests